macklab/manual/docs/computing.md

 * [ix](ix.md): Our lab's computation server.
 It is a multicore system with high RAM and disk space for many projects.
 All our projects that require lots of computation are primarily housed on ix.
 * [Arrakis](arrakis.md): Our lab's data server.
 It is a network attached storage server that provides long-term storage and backups.
-* [High-performance computing](hpc.md): We leverage several HPC systems through the Digital Research Alliance of Canada.
+* High-performance computing: We leverage several HPC systems ([Beluga](beluga.md) and Niagara) through the Digital Research Alliance of Canada.
 These systems are capable of efficiently running many computational tasks in parallel (e.g., MRI preprocessing on many participants at the same time, many iterations of computational model simulations).